lqze/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 ### `FileSystem.readAsStringAsync(fileUri, options)`

 Read the entire contents of a file as a string.
-Binary will be returned in raw format, you will need to append `data:image/png;base64,` to use it as Base64.
+Binary will be returned in raw format.
+You will need to append `data:image/png;base64,` to use it as Base64.

 #### Arguments